Premier's Department

-The New South Wales Premier's Department, a department of the New South Wales Government, is responsible for leading the New South Wales public sector to deliver on the Government's commitments and priorities.
-The department provides administrative support that enables the cabinet to identify, design and implement a coordinated policy, project and reform agenda that boosts the efficiency, productivity and effectiveness across the State.
-The department consults and work closely with other New South Wales government departments, the Commonwealth Government, local government, business and the community to ensure responses to community needs are effective.
+The New South Wales Premier's Department, a department of the New South Wales Government, is responsible for leading the New South Wales public sector and delivering on the government's commitments and priorities.
+The department provides administrative support that enables the cabinet to identify, design and implement a coordinated policy and legislative agenda.
+The department consults and collaborates with other New South Wales government departments, the federal government, local government, business and the community to ensure adequate responses to public needs.

 The Department is led by its Secretary, presently Simon Draper, who reports to the Premier, and in absence, the Deputy Premier.
 The Premier is assisted in administration of the portfolio by the Minister for Aboriginal Affairs, the Minister for the Arts, and the Minister for Youth.

 On 1 July 2023, the Department of Premier and Cabinet was split into the Premier’s Department and The Cabinet Office, reverting to the way it was before 2007.